Reports of counterfeit checks, for consumers and businesses, continue to pour in from financial institutions across the nation.

-Perform teller trainings on ways to identify a counterfeit check.
+- Perform teller trainings on ways to identify a counterfeit checks.

-The payment is sent as a cashier’s check or money order for an amount more than the listed price with the request that the remainder be wired back to the purchaser
+- The payment is sent as a cashier’s check or money order for an amount more than the listed price.
+There will then be a request that the remainder be wired back to the purchaser